 To limit warming to 1.5°C, Australia’s Fuel Efficiency Standard should at least be in line with our international trading partners if not stronger, and take us to 0 g/km by 2030 at very latest.
 A strong standard cannot include rewards to manufacturers for hybrid vehicles they provide to the market.

-AFFECT ON THE COST OF LIVING:
+EFFECT ON THE COST OF LIVING:

 If Australia had implemented Fuel Efficiency Standards back in 2016, $5.9 billion in fuel costs would have been saved through more efficient engines being brought into the